PDF Version: Download

 Is that it?
 Can the test tools of the next generation be just algo-trading and market-surveillance platforms?
 Not really.
 There are two distinct reasons for that.
 First, imagine trying to fit several algo engines and an additional monitoring solution into your budget.
 It will substantially increase the cost of testing.
 The other limitation in using ordinary real-life systems is that their intention is to do what is right.
 However, the purpose of testing is to find what is wrong.
 Testing tools of the next generation will be very much like production systems, but deformed and mutated to decrease the hardware footprint and to enable all possible permutations.

 In a more distant future, there might be test tools based on machine-learning techniques.
 However, they can be enabled only if the test tools of the next generation are scalable and mutable.
 As singularity is not here yet, human intelligence is still required to create and operate test tools and large regression libraries.
 The best part of any testing solution is the human mind behind it.
-We build software to test software and has developed tools for trading, clearing and surveillance systems testing.
+We build software to test software and have developed tools for trading, clearing and surveillance systems testing.
 We constantly work on evolving our test tools, so if one ever needs a testing tool of the next generation and/or a comprehensive quality assurance process, we can help.